Directed by: Bennett Miller || Produced by: Bennett Miller, Megan Ellison, Jon Kilik, Anthony Bregman

 That being said, much of what makes Foxcatcher so interesting is how its bizarre “friendship/rivalry-triangle” is constructed around Tatum’s central character, how every piece of this complicated relationship is fleshed out just enough (not too much) to tell a complete story of mental struggle and emotional turmoil against athletic competition.
 We relate to and get to know Tatum’s character the best, but we also understand where Dave (Mark Ruffalo) and John du Pont (Steve Carell) are coming from, both personally and emotionally.
 Their characterizations almost feel reminiscent of a stage play.

 Arguably the strongest aspect of Miller’s direction of the well-written screenplay, courtesy of E. Max Frye and Dan Futterman, is how he conveys complicated character development; both antagonistic and sympathetic relationships, as well as character emotional statuses, are explored with as little dialogue as possible.
 Foxcatcher is a very quiet, subtle film, but it is not a dull, overly-talky drama that tries to bash you over the head with its message or overarching opinion of its characters; to that end, neither is its imagery overly complicated or its depiction of the relationships described therein pretentious or preachy.
 The film’s visual storytelling and character exploration are both very… blunt, let’s say.
 Its style is almost deceptively cinematic.

-Perhaps the most surprising thing about Foxcatcher is that all three of its principle actors do great jobs in their starring roles.
+Perhaps the most surprising thing about Foxcatcher is that all three of its principal actors do great jobs in their starring roles.
 Generally, there’s some hesitancy to take comedic or blockbuster actors seriously in quieter, more dramatic roles like this, particularly with regards to actors with similar pedigrees as Steve Carell or Channing Tatum.
 Mark Ruffalo is a regular to these sorts of artsy, contemplative dramas and expectedly turns in a solid, empathetic performance.
 However, it’s Tatum and Carell that really surprise as the emotionally fragile Olympian and unbalanced aristocrat, respectively.
 Tatum was a wonderful choice as the film’s lead, in hindsight, as his physique and face lend itself well to an angst-ridden professional athlete, and his awkward but fascinating relationship with Carell is the main selling point of the film.